Theory Group : Galactic Evolution : ISM and Star Formation

 Formation of the first stars and quasars; high-redshift supernovae and metal enrichment; supermassive black hole formation; gamma-ray bursts; reionization of the intergalactic medium; present-day star formation; computational astrophysics.

-First Stars & Galaxies, Structure Formation, Theoretical & Computational Astrophysics
+Theory, First Stars & Galaxies, Structure Formation, Theoretical & Computational Astrophysics, ISM and Star Formation

 Star formation; interstellar medium; turbulence; galaxy evolution; complex systems; astrobiology.

-Astrobiology, Milky Way Evolution, Planet Formation, Atmospheres & Life, Star Formation & Protoplanetary Disks
+Planetary Systems, Atmospheres & Life, Theory, Astrobiology, Planet Formation, ISM and Star Formation, Milky Way Evolution, Star Formation & Protoplanetary Disks

 Theoretical astrophysics: cosmology, galaxy formation, the interstellar medium, the intergalactic medium, interstellar dust grains, astrophysical hydrodynamics.